Landfill indie: History and etymology

-The term "landfill indie" was first coined by Andrew Harrison in November 2007, in his review of Jens Lekman's album Night Falls Over Kortedala published in the British music magazine The Word.
-Harrison used the term to disparagingly describe the proliferation of formulaic and uninspired British guitar bands dominating the mid-2000s music scene.
-The phrase has since been applied to a wave of “generic” British indie bands that emerged following the success of the Libertines, who themselves came from the post-Britpop landscape of the 1990s British alternative rock scene.
+The term was first coined as a pejorative label by music journalist Andrew Harrison in his 2007 review of Jens Lekman's Night Falls Over Kortedala, where he deployed it to disparagingly describe the proliferation of what was represented in the term as the formulaic and uninspired style of British rock bands in the mid-2000s, akin to the excess of a landfill; the album's style was contrasted with this trend.

+Maybe it was general weariness at English bands' method depravity and tunelessness that made Peter Bjorn And John's whistle-driven Young Folks into one of the tunes of last year.
+That single opened a window to let in the light, air and general bracingness of Swedish pop, which resembles an alfresco health farm next to our own blighted landscape of landfill indie.

+The phrase was later applied to a wave of 'generic' British indie bands that emerged following the success of the Libertines, who themselves came from the post-Britpop landscape of the 1990s British alternative rock scene.
 In America, their variant of the landfill indie era was nicknamed "The Deleted Years" or encompassed by the "blog rock" movement.

 In the early 2000s, the NME coined "the New Rock Revolution" to describe a wave of emerging rock bands, spurred by the success of American acts such as the White Stripes and the Strokes, with the former spearheading the 2000s garage rock revival movement whilst the latter led the New York post-punk revival.
 Bands like the Strokes went on to inspire influential British groups across the Atlantic, such as the Libertines, whom NME described as "the bed-haired Brit version of [the Strokes] almost as soon as they appeared."

+In August 2020, Vice magazine published a retrospective on the era which stated "Somewhere between the 'indie rock revival' of the early-2000s and the emergence of 'poptimism' in the early-2010s, the UK charts were dominated by a procession of homogenous bands making a type of music that has come to be referred to as: 'Landfill indie.
 In addition, the term landfill indie would continue to be used as a pejorative as well as a label to describe this period of British alternative music.